Spring 2021 Recital Scheduling and Information

-Program information will need to be submitted regardless of whether an audience will be permitted or not.
-Programs will be saved for archival purposes, but also posted online to accompany any live streamed performances The following is an outline of submitting program information for your recital:
+Program information will need to be submitted regardless of having an audience or not.
+Programs will be saved for archival purposes, but also posted online to accompany any live streamed performances.
+Programs will not be supplied via hardcopy for in-person attendees, and rather, will be supplied digitally here.
+The following is an outline of submitting program information for your recital:

 - Work with your instructor/committee to draft and review your program repertoire, notes, translations, and other information (you should be able to do this all digitally, sharing electronic files via email)